 Loud banging noises at startup from your outside compressor are often noticed at night when everything else is quiet.
 This might indicate there’s a loose part or a significant problem with your compressor.
 Many times, homeowners hear the noise, shrug their shoulders and go back to sleep.
 However, if the noise continues to get worse, it means your compressor may need service.
 It’s better to have your compressor checked before it fails completely.

 Ear Splitting Screeching

 This is one of the most cringe-worthy sounds your AC unit can produce.
 Loud, metal on metal screeching will most likely be your fan motor bearings crying out to be replaced immediately.

 It’s normal to hear a single click after you adjust the thermostat and just before your AC unit kicks in.
-However, if you hear recurring clicking noises and your unit does not startup, it could be trouble.
+However, if you hear recurring clicking noises and your unit does not a startup, it could be trouble.
 Repeated clicks generally indicate an electrical issue, such as a burned-out capacitor or a possible compressor problem.
 As with all electrical issues, it’s best to call us for service right away.

-A constant tick, tick, tick clicking usually turns out to be a branch, or some other kind of obstruction hitting the edge of the fan blade as it rotates.
+A constant tick, tick, tick clicking usually turns out to be a branch or some other kind of obstruction hitting the edge of the fan blade as it rotates.
 These wind-blown branches are easy to remove.

 The sound of gurgling water lets you know your condensate drain line might possibly be backing up or require some attention.
 Your air conditioner’s evaporator coil produces condensation, so water is constantly draining.
 However, clogged drain lines are a common occurrence and easily remedied.